TyrelN/penelope/README.md

 <div align="center"><img src="https://github.com/TyrelN/penelope/blob/main/assets/images/penelope-logo.png" width="300"/></div><br>

 ## About
-Penelope is an organization app built for ios and android with creatives in mind.
+Penelope is an organization app built using React Native and Expo.
 Penelope has various features that aim to help daydreamers keep their lives organized with little effort so that they can keep their head in the clouds.
 ## Features

 Penelope comes with three tabs each encompassing a feature: